SoftwareForScience/jiskefet-deploy/Instruction.md

 "use_local_repository": "yes",
 ```

 Change the github urls to the repositories that need to be used.
-The URL's do not have to be changed if the "use_local_repository" variable is set to "yes".:
+The URL's do not have to be changed if the "use_local_repository" variable is set to "yes":
 ```json
 "remote_repository_url": {
   "jiskefet_api": "https://github.com/",